brcrista/Haskell-Notes/Learn-You-A-Haskell/exam/README.md

 7. What is a **sum type**?
 What is a **product type**?
 8. Write a function in Haskell that produces an infinite list of the Fibonacci numbers.
 9. Implement quicksort in Haskell.
 10. Write a function in Haskell that evaluates a tic-tac-toe board to see which player, if either, has one the game.
+Assume that the board is a valid game position.